Pendulum clock

+Portrait of Christaan Huygens the creator of the pendulum clock.
+Portrait made in 1671 by Caspar Netscher.

-A pendulum clock is a clock that uses a pendulum, a swinging weight, as its timekeeping element.
-The advantage of a pendulum for timekeeping is that it is an approximate harmonic oscillator: It swings back and forth in a precise time interval dependent on its length, and resists swinging at other rates.
-From its invention in 1656 by Christiaan Huygens, inspired by Galileo Galilei, until the 1930s, the pendulum clock was the world's most precise timekeeper, accounting for its widespread use.
-Throughout the 18th and 19th centuries, pendulum clocks in homes, factories, offices, and railroad stations served as primary time standards for scheduling daily life, work shifts, and public transportation.
-Their greater accuracy allowed for the faster pace of life which was necessary for the Industrial Revolution.
-The home pendulum clock was replaced by less-expensive synchronous electric clocks in the 1930s and 1940s.
-Pendulum clocks are now kept mostly for their decorative and antique value.
+A pendulum clock is a clock that uses a swinging weight known as a pendulum as its timekeeping element.
+The pendulum is an approximate harmonic oscillator that swings in a time interval that depends on its length, and that resists swinging at other rates.
+From its invention in 1656 by Christiaan Huygens, inspired by Galileo Galilei, until the 1930s, the pendulum clock was the world's most precise type of timekeeper.
+Throughout the 18th and 19th centuries, pendulum clocks in homes, factories, offices, and railroad stations served as primary time standards for scheduling daily life activities, work shifts, and public transportation.
+Their accuracy allowed for the fast pace of life during the Industrial Revolution.
+The home pendulum clock, which was replaced by cheaper synchronous electric clocks in the 1930s and 1940s, are now kept mostly for their decorative and antique value.

-Pendulum clocks must be stationary to operate.
-Any motion or accelerations will affect the motion of the pendulum, causing inaccuracies, so other mechanisms must be used in portable timepieces.
+As pendulum clocks must be stationary in order to avoid affecting the motion of the pendulum, other mechanisms are used in portable timepieces.